MichaelObasa/MichaelObasa/README.md

 **`DevOps Engineer`**

 I'm a DevOps Engineer with a continuous desire to get better at what I do one day at a time.
 I build projects here that help develop my skills as a DevOps Engineer as well as use for examples by others looking to develop their skills.
-I have previously worked in the Fast Moving Consumer Goods and Telecoms industry for some of the largest companies in the world such as Pepsi, Budweiser Brewing Group and Virgin Media.
+I have previously worked in the Telecoms and Fast Moving Consumer Goods for some of the largest companies in the world such as Virgin Media, Pepsi and Budweiser Brewing Group.

 ### 🧰 Languages and Tools